 There was a greater deterioration in the prints using compatible inks as compared to those using brand name inks.
 This however wouldnt be an issue for the majority of consumers as most printed images and documents recieve minimum UV exposure.

-In an independant study done on print quality between genuine and non genuine cartridges the Generic cartridges actually rated higher.
-Yes you read correctly that the cheaper non genuine inks actually rated higher for print quality than the more expensive name brand cartridges.
+In an independant study done on print quality between genuine and non genuine cartridges the Generic cartridges actually rated higher for certain printer brands.
+Yes you read correctly that the cheaper non genuine inks actually rated higher in some instances for print quality than the more expensive name brand cartridges.
 You can see the results here - Comparisons between compatible and genuine cartridges.

 What to look for when shopping onlineOne thing I still find amazing is the number of people who shop online and never bother to check the reputation of a retailer before making a purchase.
 It takes literally minutes to Google a companies "Reviews" and see what past customers experiences have been.
 This is especially important when purchasing any "Generic" product as the quality differences can be massive.